Discover the power, money, and politics behind the property.

 Before the war in Ukraine and Western sanctions, Russian oligarchs were some of the biggest buyers in London’s luxury property market, earning the nickname “Londongrad.”
 Investments include:

-Since 2022, sanctions have forced many Russian investors to sell off their London assets.
+Since 2022, UK sanctions have frozen swathes of Russian wealth in London, with a few high-profile oligarchs forced to unload prized assets.
 The UK government has also tightened laws on foreign property ownership, making it harder for oligarchs to invest.

 All this foreign investment has dramatically shaped London’s property market but not always in a good way.
 What are the issues?